Eroski: Brand

 These names replace the former hierarchy of 'Eroski', 'Maxi', 'Consum' and 'Charter', the latter of which was the name reserved for smaller franchise stores.
-This rebranding took place during the course of 2003-2004 in an effort to re-focus the company as the many different names confused customers.
+This rebranding took place during the course of 2003–2004 in an effort to re-focus the company as the many different names confused customers.
 Indeed, regardless of the name over the door, customers inevitably referred to the shops as 'Eroski', not Maxi or Charter.
 Under the new name, consumers are referring to the company correctly.

 By country

 Spain

 In 2007, Eroski purchased Caprabo, adding around 500 supermarkets to the chain.

 France

-Having taken a strong grip over the Spanish mainland, especially in the Basque Country from where the company originates.
-It is now expanding into France.
+Having gained a strong grip over the Spanish mainland, especially in the Basque Country from where the company originates, it expanded into France.
 They have three hypermarkets, eighteen supermarkets and seven petrol stations in the country at this time.

-Alongside this, they also own the Forum Sport store chain, 172 perfume shops and six cash and carry outlets.
+In addition, they also own the Forum Sport store chain, 172 perfume shops and six cash and carry outlets.

 A merger with the Valencia-based co-operative Consum lasted only a few years.

 In 2005, each went their own way.

 Figures correct as of July 2005.